openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 - If OpenShift Pipelines is not installed and `spec.shipwright.build.managementState` is set to `Enabled`, the operator does not install Shipwright Builds and reports that OpenShift Pipelines should be installed in its status.
-- If Shipwright Builds is enabled and then later disabled, the following should occur:
+- If Shipwright Builds is enabled and then later set to `Removed`, the following should occur:
   - Shipwright build controllers should be deleted.
   - CRDs and associated admission webhooks should remain in place.